Top 5 fastest growing airlines in the world

 Go Air operates a fleet of 17 x A320-200 and 30 x A320neo.
 The airline still has 114 A320neo on order, but could convert some to A321neo.

 We open the podium with Jet2.com, the British carrier based in Leeds Bradford, but the largest base is in Manchester.
 Transportation capacity increased by 26.7% compared to 2017, reaching 13 573 868 seats available.
 In 2018, Jet2.com has reached a fleet of 90 of 737 and 757 aircraft.

-At 2018, Jet2.com has launched numerous new routes, including: Manchester - Alicante, Manchester - Palma de Mallorca and Manchester - Tenerife South, Birmingham - Budapest and Glasgow - Krakow.
+At the same time, in 2018, Jet2.com launched numerous new routes, including: Manchester - Alicante, Manchester - Palma de Mallorca and Manchester - Tenerife South, Birmingham - Budapest and Glasgow - Krakow.